SemionV/doryn/devlog.md

   * Setup pipeline for build and tests on windows
   * Setup pipeline for releases
   * Deploy assembled packages to some network storage

+**01.12.24**
+* Task done: build a type trait to detect uniform types in a general way
+* Task done: Test and fix binding of multiple uniform blocks

+**30.11.24**
+* Task done: Organize OpenglGpuDevice code better
+* Task done: Get uniform-block names and find out if it is a named instance or not

 **25.11.24**
 * Task done: render geometry